antler/caribou-docs/resources/outline.md

 ## Core

+(Caribou Core)[http://github.com/antler/caribou-core] lays the foundation for all of the other libraries by capturing the data model of a site as data!
+A data model is traditionally only an implicitly defined being, existing as a conglomeration of migrations and tables whose relationships are only formed through happy accidents within application code.
+Caribou Core structures the data model in a way that allows it to serve a variety of other purposes, including the construction of queries that filter and order based on the relationships between models.

-Core handles all of the model dynamics that underlie the rest of a Caribou project.
-Theoretically `caribou.core` can be used on its own if all you need is the dynamic models as an interface to a database backend.
+Theoretically `caribou.core` can
+be used on its own if all you need is the dynamic models as an interface to a database backend.
 In practice it is usually supporting a site running the Caribou Frontend, Admin and API, but nothing is stopping you from using it independently of an HTTP Ring server.